 - 1.1 New Council Plan priorities (2016-20) were approved by Council on 19 April 2016.
 Supporting the priorities is a set of objectives and actions.
-Progress in delivering the objectives and actions are reported through a Council Plan Performance Tracker (Appendix 1).
-The tracker is a combined document which also includes a set of Key Performance Indicators (KPIs).
-The report also includes the Revenue Budget Summary Statement (Appendix 2), the Capital Monitoring Statement (Appendix 3) and the Reserves Position Summary (Appendix 4).
-This performance information is reported to the Overview and Scrutiny Committee on a quarterly basis and the outcome is then reported to the Executive Committee by the Chair of the Overview and Scrutiny Committee. - 1.2 This is the third quarterly monitoring report for 2017/18.
-The majority of information within the performance tracker reflects the progress of Council Plan actions as at the time of writing the report.
-The KPI information is of a statistical nature so represents the position as at the end of December 2017 (Qtr 3).
+Progress in delivering the objectives and actions are reported through a Council Plan Performance Tracker.
+The tracker is a combined document which also includes a key set of performance indicators.
+Also reported is financial performance, and this is reported through the Revenue Budget Summary Statement, the Capital Monitoring Statement, and the Reserves Position Summary. - 1.2 At Overview and Scrutiny Committee on 20 March 2018, consideration was given to the 2017/18 quarter three performance management information.
+The observations made by the Committee can be found in Appendix 1.
+The performance management documents presented at Overview and Scrutiny Committee can be found in Appendices 2-5.